spryker-sdk/sdk/README.md

 ## PhpStorm Command Line Tools

 Please refer to the [phpstorm integration documentation](./docs/phpstorm_cli_integration.md) for further information on how to integrate the SDK to PhpStorm.

+## Running the SDK as a developer

+Running the SDK in a development or debug mode is documented at [development documentation](./docs/development.md)